-The last kilometer is hell as you scramble up loose volcanic rocks.
+The last kilometre is hell as you scramble up loose volcanic rocks.
 Every step forward you slide half a step back and only gets steeper the closer you get.
 You finally reach a ridge, going right takes you away from Black Tusk so you can admire it in its entirety and actually fit the whole thing in a photo.
 Go left and you have one last scramble to the monstrous thing.

 As it towers above you, it’s hard to believe you made it all the way to the base of such an iconic Whistler landmark.
 The view makes every step worth it and gives you such a great feeling of accomplishment.
-Snow covered mountains, rolling hills, lakes and rivers as far as the eye can see.
-The journey back to the trail head is easy as it’s all down hill, which means you can actually take in the scenery.
+Snow-covered mountains, rolling hills, lakes and rivers as far as the eye can see.
+The journey back to the trailhead is easy as it’s all downhill, which means you can actually take in the scenery.

 Hiking to Panorama Ridge

 It’s also possible to do this hike in one day if you leave early enough, allow 8 – 10 hours for the 30km round trip, gaining 1520m elevation in 15km.
 It’s easy enough until you begin the final, rocky ascent to Panorama Ridge.
 Coming from Taylor Meadows or Garibaldi Lake campsites, the trail passes an outhouse and forks.
 Left takes you to Black Tusk, right takes you the 4.5km to Panorama Ridge.
-It’s possible to do both in the same day as long as you leave your campsite early enough.
+It’s possible to do both on the same day as long as you leave your campsite early enough.